 Christians 71 per cent in 2010 census and Muslims 18 per cent; traditional animist religions are often practised alongside both of these religions.

-Public spending on health was three per cent of GDP in 2012.
+Public spending on health was three per cent of GDP in 2016.
 Public hospital and other medical care is provided at nominal rates.
 As well as public hospitals and clinics, some are private and some operated by religious missions.
-Some 87 per cent of the population uses an improved drinking water source and 14 per cent have access to adequate sanitation facilities (2012).
-Infant mortality was 52 per 1,000 live births in 2013 (126 in 1960).
+Some 87 per cent of the population uses an improved drinking water source and 20 per cent have access to adequate sanitation facilities (2015).
+Infant mortality was 41 per 1,000 live births in 2016 (126 in 1960).
 AIDS, malaria and tuberculosis pose serious problems, and there have been cases of yellow fever, bilharzia and intestinal worms in rural areas.
-In 2013, 1.3 per cent of people aged 15–49 were HIV positive.
+Like other countries worldwide, HIV/AIDS is present in Ghana.
+As of 2014, an estimated 150,000 people were infected with the virus.

-Public spending on education was eight per cent of GDP in 2011.
+Public spending on education was six per cent of GDP in 2014.
 There are 11 years of compulsory education starting at the age of four.
 Primary school comprises six years and secondary seven, with cycles of three and four years.
-Some 72 per cent of pupils complete primary school (2008).
-The school year starts in September.
+School enrolment, primary (% net) in Ghana was reported at 84.59 % in 2017.

 The longest established public universities are the University of Ghana (Legon, Accra, established 1948); Kwame Nkrumah University of Science and Technology (Kumasi, 1952); University of Cape Coast (1962); University for Development Studies (main campus at Tamale, 1992); University of Education (Winneba, 1992); and University of Mines and Technology (Tarkwa, 2004).
 Other major tertiary institutions include the Ghana Institute of Management and Public Administration (Achimota, Accra, 1961).
 There are also many teacher-training colleges, polytechnics and specialised tertiary institutions; and many private universities.
 The female–male ratio for gross enrolment in tertiary education is 0.60:1 (2012).
 Literacy among people aged 15–24 is 81 per cent (2010).